Share This!

 • Tight up your abs and take a deep breath.
 Exhale as you raise the bar in front of you and upwards (or you can exhale in between repetitions – choose the breathing pattern that feels comfortable for you).

 • Raise the barbell until the upper arms are at or slightly above parallel with the ground and hold for 1 to 5 seconds.
-Then slowly lower the weight in a controlled manner back to the starting position, resting the barbell on or slightly off the hips.

 • Perform 3 sets of 12 repetitions or 8 reps with a heavier weight if you are aiming to get stronger.